 - Survey data

-We’d recommend reviewing the month to month and year on year reports, to understand the bigger picture of short and long-term results.
+We’d recommend reviewing the month-to-month and year-on-year reports, to understand the bigger picture of short and long-term results.
 Can you notice any changes (positive or negative) from the time of implementation?
-This is where you’ll find the answers of digital platform value to your business and whether you should cut your losses.
+This is where you’ll find the answers to digital platform value to your business and whether you should cut your losses.

 3 – Reallocate funds to Experiment – but no gambling!

-You may remember in our previous blog – 2020 is the year of brand; we mentioned that we’re currently living through an explosive era of digital disruption.
+You may remember in one of our previous blogs; we mentioned that we’re currently living through an explosive era of digital disruption.
 Technology is changing, platforms are evolving and snatching the attention of consumers is becoming much harder!

 So, in order for your brand to stay relevant, you need to set aside some funds for experimenting and trialling.
 This is where early adopters see the greatest marketing success because they don’t just follow the pack.